-Cullinan Park is a vast forested and wetland area consisting of 754 acres.
+A vast forested and wetland area consisting of 754 acres has the name, Cullinan Park.
 It is located off of Highway 6 just north of the Sugar Land Regional Airport.

 My husband and I recently visited there.
 The first thing noticed after driving into the park and parking is the small but family-friendly picnic area.
 Currently, there are no restroom facilities except for a porta potty.

 In that same picnic area is the entrance to the boardwalk and observation tower overlooking White Lake.
 I loved this part of the park!
 From the safety of the raised boardwalk, people can look down and gaze upon all types of aquatic vegetation and wildlife.
 We did not personally see alligators swimming, but they are present in this park and are often spotted.